mienaikoe/ziyu/Chapters/2-2-Chapter9.md

 Shinna's eyes moved toward his pendant.
 "Oh, you're a bound man are you?
 How charmingly quaint."

-"Someone like you wouldn't understand," he growled, but Setre held him back while Shinna laughed.
+Kipnu replied with steadfast eyes and a tone of conviction.
+"You are asleep," he said, "if you think yourself greater than love."

+"Love?" thi laughed dismissively.
 "A bond is something you say once, in a time of your life you hardly remember, with a feeling you'll never have again.
-It's nothing more than a couple scribbles on your family pendants; a gamble that you'll always be content with each other.
-I could never understand why people throw their lives away like that."
+It's nothing more than a couple scribbles on some metal trinkets; a gamble that you'll always be content with each other.
+That's not love; it's a wish that eventually dies.
+If love is throwing your life at something dead simply because it was there first then yes, there is something greater: _Loyalty_."

 He pulled against Setre's grasp again but her arms and hands held him firm.
 Never in his life had he felt such strength.